SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 Beta cannot be lower than 0.8 (lowest practical Beta for stable firm - per Damodaran).

+The Levered is used in the case of financial firms, but it is not adjusted for financial leverage like with non-finance firms.
+Therefore the average levered beta from comparable firms is used as the bottom-up beta.

 #### Example calculation

 Below is an example calculation for [Walt Disney